 Figure 3: Trend in imports from labor-abundant countries and trends in skill intensity.
 The left panel plots the share of imports originating in labor-abundant countries (countries with less than 95 percent of the French level of secondary schooling) in total French manufacturing imports (left axis) and the aggregate skill intensity, defined as the ratio of non-blue collar to blue-collar employment in French manufacturing (right axis).
-The right panel plots the average firm-level log skill intensity, separately for four categories of firms: firms that exclusively import from labor-abundant countries (with less than 95 percent of the French level of secondary schooling); firms that exclusively import from skill-abundant countries (with more than 95 percent of the French level of secondary schooling); firms that imports from both sets of countries; firms that do not import.
+The right panel plots the average firm-level log skill intensity, separately for three categories of firms: firms that exclusively import from skill-abundant countries (with more than 95 percent of the French level of secondary schooling); firms that import from labor-abundant (with less than 95 percent of the French level of secondary schooling) and from skill-abundant of countries; firms that do not import.

-The right panel of Figure 3 plots the mean (log) skill intensity of French manufacturing firms by import status over time: firms importing only from labor-abundant countries and importers from both skill- and labor-abundant countries are more skill intensive in their domestic production than non-importers and have experienced a large increase in their domestic skill intensities over time.
+The right panel of Figure 3 plots the mean (log) skill intensity of French manufacturing firms by import status over time: firms importing from both skill- and labor-abundant countries are more skill intensive in their domestic production than non-importers and have experienced a large increase in their domestic skill intensities over time.
 By contrast, firms exclusively importing from skill-abundant countries are more labor intensive than non-importers.
-Moreover, the skill intensity of these two groups has not changed significantly during the sample period.
+Moreover, the skill intensity of the last two groups has not changed significantly during the sample period.
 This suggests that: 1) domestic skill intensity is related to the skill abundance of the offshoring destinations; 2) increases in domestic skill intensity are related to importing from labor-abundant countries.

-Table 1 reports the average skill intensity and total factor productivity (TFP) by year separately for the same four categories of firms.
-The number of non-importers significantly declined during the sample period (from 30,806 to 23,658).
+Table 1 reports the average skill intensity and total factor productivity (TFP) by year separately for the same three categories of firms.
+The number of non-importers declined significantly during the sample period (from 30,806 to 23,658).
 Since the number of active firms simultaneously went down by 17 percent (from 48,282 to 40,072), the share of non-importers declined only slightly (from 63 to 59 percent).
 Similarly, the number of exclusive importers from skill-abundant countries heavily contracted (from 11,889 to 7,503).
-The number of exclusive importers from labor-abundant countries (from 690 to 1,257 firms) and the number of firms importing from both sets of countries (from 5,317 to 7,818) increased instead substantially.
+Differently, the number of firms importing from both sets of countries (from 5,317 to 7,818) increased substantially.
 Thus, there has been a substantial shift towards importing from labor-abundant countries at the extensive margin, too.
 Table 1 also confirms the patterns on skill intensity by import status visible in Figure 2.
 It also shows that importers from all categories of countries display a larger dispersion in skill intensities than non-importers, as measured by the standard deviation of skill intensity.